JasLaras/passagemath-workspace/README.md

 The `thesis/` directory contains the LaTeX source for the accompanying undergraduate thesis.

-The `presentation/` directory contains materials from the Mid-quarter MAT 199 presentation in spring.
+The `presentation/` directory contains materials from the mid-quarter MAT 199 presentation in spring.

 The complete source code and experimental results are maintained in this repository for reproducibility.